AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Predicting side of a 2D point

-A perceptron, even as the simple one we designed, can be used to classify data and make some predictions.
-Consider the following example:
+A perceptron can be used to classify data and make some predictions.
+We will pick a simple classification problem.
+Consider the following:

-- We have a space composed of red and blue points
+- A space composed of red and blue points
 - A straight line divides the red points from the blue points

 Some questions arise: